clix-dev-llc/wireguard-apple/README.md

 4. In Xcode project settings, locate your main bundle app and switch to "Build Phases" tab.
    Locate the "Link with binary libraries" section and hit "+" to add `WireGuardKit`.

+5. iOS only: Unfortunately WireGuardKit does not support Bitcode, so each target that links to it, cannot use Bitcode either.
+Locate Bitcode settings under target Build settings -> Enable Bitcode, change the corresponding value to "No".

 Note that if you ship your app for both iOS and macOS, make sure to repeat the steps 2-4 twice, once per platform.